lix-project/lix/tests/functional2/README.md

 The `lang` tests are special in that in addition to the usual Python tests, it also has a framework for automatically creating tests purely from resource files.

-Each folder in `lang` is a test, although it may contain multiple sub-tests.
+Each folder in `lang` is a test, although it may contain multiple subtests.
 If a folder is a Python module (i.e. has an `__init__.py`), it will be treated as a Python test instead.

 There are two different ways of creating Lang tests.